 Meet the staff

-Chris Hawes: Professor and Director of Life Science Research.
-His specialist interest is the study of the flow of membrane and transport of proteins within the endomembrane system in plant cells, currently working on the structure of the cortical ER, ER and Golgi dynamics and the Golgi matrix.
+Chris Hawes: Professor and Research Lead in the Department of Biological & Medical Sciences.
+His specialist interest is the study of the flow of membrane and transport of proteins within the endomembrane system in plant cells, currently working on the structure of the cortical ER, ER and Golgi dynamics and the Golgi matrix using confocal microscopy, laser tweezers, FRET/FLIM, TEM and serial block-face SEM.
 Chris is currently Hon.
-Secretary of the Royal Microscopical Society.
+Secretary of the Royal Microscopical Society and helps edit several journals including Traffic, J.Exp.
+Bot., J. Microscopy and Journal of Integrative Plant Biology.

-Anne Kearns: Teaching and research technician, and is in charge of plant cell cultures, maintaining cell lines and is involved in all aspects of tissue culture, as well as work in flow cytometry.
+Anne Kearns: Teaching and research technician, and is in charge of plant cell cultures, maintaining cell lines and running the greenhouse.
+She is involved in all aspects of tissue culture.
 Anne also looks after the distribution of DNA constructs and seeds to other groups.

 Verena Kriechbaumer is a senior postdoctoral research assistant in the Hawes Group.
-She is working on a BBSRC funded project on the role of reticulons in the formation of plasmodesmata.
-In partyicular she is investigating proteins associated with plasmodesmatal reticulons and other proteins that help shape the ER This is a collaborative grant with the group of Prof. Karl Oparka at the University of Edinburgh.
+She is working on a BBSRC funded project onthe role of reticulons in the formation of plasmodesmata.
+In particular she is investigating proteins associated with plasmodesmatal reticulons and other proteins that help shape the ER using proteomics and FLIM/FRET microscopy.
+This is a collaborative grant with the group of Prof. Karl Oparka at the University of Edinburgh, working closely with the group of Lorenzo Frigerio at Warwick.
 Verena and experienced plant biochemist and molecular biologist previous held a BBSRC postdoctoral position at Sheffield Hallam University work on tail anchored proteins of the endoplasmic reticulum.

 Maike Kittelmann is a senior postdoctoral research assistant in the Hawes group since August 2014.
 She is an electron microscopist with expertise gained during her Diploma thesis, PhD thesis and first Post-Doc is electron microscopy.
 This includes skills in various sample preparation methods (chemical fixation, High Pressure Freezing and Freeze Substitution), serial sectioning, imaging (including tomography) and 3D reconstruction (using Imaris, Amira, iMod or Reconstruct).
 She prepared and imaged a variety of organisms (Trichoplax, C. elegans, Drosophila, Zebrafish) and am now working on plants, mainly Arabidopsis.
 As post-doctoral researcher at Oxford Brookes University she id funded by a joint ERA-CAPs project with Warick, BOKU (Austria) and the University of Bordeaux.
 She is investigating how the plant atlastin homologue RHD3 and interaction partners as RTN13 are involved in shape determination of the ER and how these changes in ER shape affect protein and lipid biosynthesis and storage.
 She is using the Serial-Block-Face SEM technique to collect 3D data of entire plant cells and its organelles, especially the ER and Golgi.
 3D reconstruction programs as Imaris and Amira are used to render the structures of interest and obtain quantitative data.